 My name is Tarik Saric (Eindhoven) and I am an electrical engineer (TU / e) by profession.
 After my study (in 2005) I followed a course of guitar construction where I built one classical guitar.
 Since then, I’ve been building guitars part-time, next to my job, resulting in a production of 2 to 3 guitars per year.
-In 2013 I won the first prize at the Dutch guitar builders meeting with my acoustic guitar.
+In 2013 and in 2019 I won the first prize at the Dutch Guitar Builders Meeting (gitaarbouwersmeeting) with my acoustic guitar and dovetail classical guitar.

 Every guitar I’m building is unique and must meet the high standards and requirements I set myself.
 Requirements are: